rgambord/c99-doc/doc/sections/13/8/1/index.rst

 .. _9899_F.8.1p1:

+.. container:: snum

+   :ref:`1 <9899_F.8.1p1>`

-:ref:`1 <9899_F.8.1p1>` Floating-point arithmetic operations and external function calls may entail side effects which optimization shall honor, at least where the state of the FENV_ACCESS pragma is ''on''.
+Floating-point arithmetic operations and external function calls may entail side effects which optimization shall honor, at least where the state of the FENV_ACCESS pragma is "on".
 The flags and modes in the floating-point environment may be regarded as global variables; floating-point operations (+, \*, etc.) implicitly read the modes and write the flags.

 .. _9899_F.8.1p2:

+.. container:: snum

+   :ref:`2 <9899_F.8.1p2>`

-:ref:`2 <9899_F.8.1p2>` Concern about side effects may inhibit code motion and removal of seemingly useless code.
+Concern about side effects may inhibit code motion and removal of seemingly useless code.
 For example, in

 ::